ron-arbo/cs326-final-omega/README.md

 Hyperlink lastName in index.html to appropriate profile page: Ron, but largely based off Aryan's work

 Things that need to be done:
-* Finish above HTML connections with DB
+* Finish above HTML connections with DB (Try to change the need for input for delete, update)
-* As of now we need projectName or profileID to make changes, and it needs to be on the same page.
-Change this?
-Form action/method?
 * Some HTML might be weird with our inputs (Contact section in profile, Project section in profile, etc.)
-* Create document layout form for DB (see google doc for milestone)
-* Milestone doc
-* Incorporate radio button skills fully.
-Add to profile section, since its on the profile page.
-If we have time, format them as buttons to look nice, like we do in the HTML
+* Add radio buttons to profiles?
+Either this, or we need to delete the skills section in profile

 ## How to run
 * Open terminal and go to the project directory